All Episodes

 That's good enough.

-Let's try a definition here.
+Yes, let's try a definition here.

-The difference between superintelligence and artificial intelligence is what?
+The difference between super intelligence and artificial intelligence is what?

-Well, many people use these terms in different ways and artificial intelligence is just in general if you design an algorithm which does something which is traditionally regarded as an intelligent task like driving a car, speech recognition, playing chess and so on.
+And artificial intelligence is just in general if you design an algorithm which does something which is traditionally regarded as an intelligent task, like driving a car, speech recognition, playing chess, and so on.

 And super intelligence is usually used if the system is smarter or does it better than a human.